youoldmiyoung/youoldmiyoung/README.md

 - 👋 Hi, I’m @youoldmiyoung!
 You can call me Mia.
+- 📚 I'm a Computer Information Systems student at Arizona State University.
 - 👀 I’m interested in (backend) web and mobile development, game development, and cybersecurity.
 - 🌱 I’m currently learning JavaScript, C, and C# within the context of Unity.
 - 💞️ I’m looking to collaborate on game dev!